lukeswitz/AntiHunter-Command-Control-PRO/README.md

 - **Operations controls:** API and UI actions to clear nodes, manage coverage, and import/export settings.
 - **Security posture:** built-in rate limiting, honeypot+submit heuristics, MFA, and an adaptive firewall with geo/IP policies, auto-bans, and detailed auditing.

+## Drone Awareness & FAA Enhancements

+### Drone Tracker & Inventory Drawer

+- The live map now spawns a **Drone Tracker & Inventory** drawer whenever a telemetry frame arrives.
+The drawer lists every tracked drone/operator pair on a single line, shows the current heading (cardinal string), operator details, FAA metadata, and exposes map focus buttons for each entry.
+- Clicking a drone or operator on the map re-opens the drawer if it was dismissed.
+Hostile rows pulse red, neutral/friendly rows pick up their site colors, and **Unknown** defaults to the new blue palette so status is immediately obvious.
+- Status changes (Friendly / Neutral / Hostile) are committed through `PATCH /api/drones/:id/status` and reflected everywhere (map markers, drawer rows, Socket.IO events, MQTT federation).
+The UI guards against race conditions so you can keep toggling a status even while telemetry continues to stream.
+- Set `DRONES_RECORD_INVENTORY=true` (see [Configuration](#configuration)) to automatically mirror every drone detection into the Inventory module; clearing inventory now flushes the drone cache and removes map markers until fresh telemetry arrives.

+### FAA Registry Integration

+- The **Config → FAA Registry** card can download and parse the public `ReleasableAircraft.zip` archive from the FAA (`https://registry.faa.gov/database/ReleasableAircraft.zip`).
+Uploading the ZIP (or just `MASTER.txt`) populates the local lookup cache.
+- When the Command Center has internet access, it also performs on-demand lookups using the uasdoc API (`https://uasdoc.faa.gov/listDocs/{RID}`) through a throttled background queue.
+Results are cached for `FAA_ONLINE_CACHE_TTL_MINUTES` (default 60) and each RID/MAC lookup is rate-limited via `FAA_ONLINE_LOOKUP_COOLDOWN_MINUTES` (default 10).
+- FAA matches update the drawer, map tooltips, and websocket/MQTT payloads automatically, so operators always see the craft and registrant names even after a restart.

+### Drone Geofence Breach Alarms

+- Geofences now evaluate drone positions in addition to ground nodes.
+Tripping a perimeter raises a dedicated **Drone Geofence Breach** alarm level with its own sound slot on the **Config → Alarms** page.
+- While a breach is active the impacted geofence keeps its configured color but pulsates to draw attention, and the Drone Tracker drawer highlights the offending aircraft.

+### Flight Trails, Operators, and Persistence

+- Each drone and operator pin now uses the same status-driven palette, includes heading vectors, and draws a historical trail so you can reconstruct the approach path.
+- The backend keeps only one copy of each drone snapshot in memory and debounces writes to the database, preventing the persistence flood that previously occurred when running simulators or high-rate feeds.
+- MQTT federation has been updated to publish only local drones and to retry failed subscriptions with exponential backoff, ensuring remote sites receive telemetry even across flaky links.

+### Simulator-Driven Testing

+- `scripts/drone-simulator.cjs` posts fully formatted mesh lines to `/api/serial/simulate`, bootstraps a node, and streams drone telemetry (drone + operator positions) every 5 s.
+Supply an ADMIN JWT via `--token` to drive end-to-end tests without field hardware—see [Useful Scripts](#useful-scripts) for usage.
+- The simulator supports real RID/MAC lists, adjustable speeds, and node/operator geometry.
+Because it mirrors the on-air payload format, every downstream parser (inventory, FAA lookup, alarms, MQTT) exercises the exact same code path you get from the live mesh.

 ## UI Modules at a Glance

 Each primary view ships with rich operator context.